JimPaine/azure-terraform-lab/labs/2.0/README.md

 ## Step 4 - Working with lots of variables

-What you will find pretty quickly when building out large environments is that injecting lots of variables into the commandline can get pretty messy.
+What you will find pretty quickly when building out large environments is that injecting lots of variables into the command-line can get pretty messy.
 To improve on this we can use variable files.
 The extension for variable files in Terraform is ".tfvars"

 Lets get started by adding a file to the current lab directory called "lab-2-0.tfvars"